 Consistency means doing the same thing over and over again without fail.
 If you cannot be consistent, you will not ever accomplish your goals in trading.
 It is that simple.
-Daily Trading Process to Create High Performance and Consistency 145

-One who is faithful with very little is also faithful with much. $^{\scriptscriptstyle 1}$
+One who is faithful with very little is also faithful with much.